16 March 2017

 An aerial view of Hout Bay suburbs alongside Imizamo Yethu.
 (Image: Unequal Scenes)

-South Africa's apartheid laws had a devastating effect on its people and landscape, but the residents of Imizamo Yethu Township ("our collective effort"), a township in Hout Bay, are embracing tourism and small business ventures to overcome the challenges and improve their community.
+South Africa's apartheid laws had a devastating effect on its people and landscape, but the residents of Imizamo Yethu Township, a township in Hout Bay, are embracing tourism and small business ventures to overcome the challenges and improve their community.
 You can support them by doing a walking tour and hearing people's stories.

 We've partnered with local resident guides to offer you a guided township walk.